 Notes

-Build the spider last: Let the ganache-coated body firm up before adding the Pocky legs and fondant eyes.
+Build the spider last: Chill the ganache-coated body before adding the Pocky legs and fondant eyes — no spider slumps here.

-Patience pays off: Chill the finished cake overnight — the flavors deepen, and the texture becomes spellbinding.
+Patience pays off: Chill the finished cake overnight for the richest flavor and a slice that cuts clean and glossy.